 No doubt that Serengeti, Maasai Mara, Zanzibar, and Mount Kilimanjaro are the best destinations for anyone who dares to visit East Africa.

-The weather pattern of these two countries is nearly the same.
+The weather patterns of these two countries are broadly similar.

 The best time to visit both Kenya and Tanzania is during the dry season.

-What You should PACK for your Africa safari?
+What should you pack for your African safari?

-No matter which kind of trip you’re going to take in Africa, traveling to Kenya or Tanzania requires the items listed below.
+Regardless of the type of trip you’re taking in Africa, traveling to Kenya or Tanzania requires the items listed below.

-Here is the checklist or a quick guide for Tanzania and Kenya safari
+Here is the checklist or a quick guide for the Tanzania and Kenya safari

 • Passport